ARB-Lab/MCS_extended/README.md

-   Computes and characterizes genome-scale gene-MCS for the production of 2,3-BDO in *E.coli.* A second target region is added to scenario 1 to compute, at the same time, single substrate and co-feeding strategies using glucose, acetate and glycerol.
+   Computes and characterizes genome-scale gene-MCS for the production of 2,3-BDO in *E.coli.* A second target region is added to scenario 1 to compute, at the same time, single substrate and co-feeding strategies using glucose, acetate and glycerol (scenario 3 in Table 2).
 Therefore, the supply reactions for glucose, acetate and glycerol are specified as addition candidates.
    Results of scenario 3 are saved to a .mat file in the working directory and the MCS characterization/ranking is saved as a .tsv table.
 By default MCS characterization is skipped because